GeneralReznov/IllnessInsight/README.md

 # IllnessInsight: AI-Powered Disease Insight Platform

 Welcome to the GitHub repository for **IllnessInsight**, an advanced AI-driven platform designed to revolutionize healthcare by providing early and accurate predictions for chronic diseases.
-By leveraging machine learning models and generative AI, PredictiCare empowers users with actionable insights into their health, enabling proactive care and better decision-making.
+By leveraging machine learning models and generative AI, IllnessInsight empowers users with actionable insights into their health, enabling proactive care and better decision-making.

 🌟 **Features**